 Natural testosterone is the first choice of testosterone preparations for this therapy.
 Natural testosterone is converted to estradiol via aromatase and dihydrotestosterone via 5-alpha reductase in the human body.

 Testosterone preparations in testosterone therapy may be delivered via different routes.
-These include oral, buccal, intranasal, subcutaneous, topical, and intramuscular administration of different forms of testosterone.
+These include oral, buccal, intranasal, subcutaneous, topical, and intramuscular administration of different forms of male sex hormone testosterone.

 When do you need testosterone injections?

 The signs and symptoms of low testosterone levels (low t) and male hypogonadism signify the need for testosterone therapy.
 These signs and symptoms are already mentioned in the general discussion.
 The clinical evaluation and diagnosis of low t are made based on reduced t level in the blood and the presence of associated clinical features.